 Agile teams use different estimation tools to help plan for their iteration, sprint, or release.
-Agile PM software can include tools to assign point values, helping the team calculate task length, complexity, and priority.
+Agile project management tools can include features that assign point values, helping the team calculate task length, complexity, and priority.
 This feature also helps teams compare estimated and actual performance to be more accurate in their forecasting.

 Task management, usually in a board view, is essential for an agile approach.
 Whether a Scrum board or a customized workflow board, agile teams need visibility of task assignment, progress, and completion.
 Teams break down large projects and execute their delivery in small but frequent increments, so it is important that project leaders manage, monitor, and track tasks for each team member.

 Agile teams measure different metrics depending on the framework they follow.
-PM software for agile should have common reports pre-built, while allowing customization.
+Agile tools should have common reports pre-built, while allowing customization.
 Some of these common reports include burndown charts and velocity reports for Scrum teams, or WIP and lead and cycle time for other teams.

 Processes are still important in agile teams to achieve a working product.
 However, teams are more flexible in how they apply processes in workflows.
 Teams divide their project boards into several columns and add tags, filters, and swim lanes to define how the work flows from one state to another.